SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Introduction

 In this paper, we propose SHeRLoc, \underline{S}ynchronized \underline{He}terogeneous \underline{R}adar Place Recognition for Cross-Modal \underline{Loc}alization.
-Despite the inherent challenges of heterogeneous radars, as illustrated in \figref{fig:overall_diagram}, SHeRLoc enables radar-agnostic learning by leveraging novel \ac{RCS} polar \ac{BEV} synchronization and multi-view generation.
+Despite the inherent challenges of heterogeneous radars, as illustrated in \figref{fig:overall_diagram}, SHeRLoc enables radar-agnostic learning through \ac{RCS} synchronization, where \ac{RCS} reflects the object's material and geometry.
+By employing multi-view polar \ac{BEV}, SHeRLoc effectively addresses \ac{FOV} differences and achieves rotation invariance.
 Additionally, we present HOLMES, a feature aggregation network that addresses radar speckle noise and multipath issues through a learnable weight matrix and ghostbin, while ensuring stable optimal transport with an adaptive entropy-regularized Sinkhorn algorithm.
-Unlike existing methods that rely on high-dimensional single-scale descriptors \cite{arandjelovic2016netvlad, yao2024monocular}, which may lack global scene context, HOLMES integrates both local RCS patterns and global structural information into a compact, multi-scale descriptor.
-Our \ac{FOV}-aware data mining enables spatially and viewpoint-aware metric learning, while the adaptive margin-based triplet loss directs the model to focus on harder negative samples.
-SHeRLoc achieves rotation invariance by integrating the translation-equivariance of multi-view generation with the translation-invariance of HOLMES in the polar domain.
+Unlike high-dimensional single-scale descriptors \cite{arandjelovic2016netvlad, yao2024monocular}, which may lack global scene context, HOLMES integrates both local RCS patterns and global structural information into a compact descriptor.
+Our FFT-similarity-based data mining and adaptive margin-based triplet loss enable spatially and viewpoint-aware metric learning.
 By overcoming sparsity and noise patterns, SHeRLoc addresses the kidnapped robot problem with 4D radar on a spinning radar map, while also being applicable to \ac{FMCW} LiDAR.